Bylaws of Arkansas Association of Conservation Districts

 (d) It shall keep the members of the Association currently informed of the Association's affairs and activities, and of the programs, accomplishments, and problems of Conservation Districts of the State of Arkansas;

-(e) It shall approve the annual budget of the Association, fix the rate of compensation of the Program Administrator and/or employees of the Association, authorize the payment of necessary expenses, determine matters relating to any publications of the Association, and arrange for an Agreed Upon Procedure Annual Report as approved by ANRCof the Association's financial affairs;
+(e) It shall approve the annual budget of the Association, fix the rate of compensation of the Program Administrator and/or employees of the Association, authorize the payment of necessary expenses, determine matters relating to any publications of the Association, and arrange for an Annual Audit.

 (f) It may delegate functions and duties to the President or other officers of the Association subject to such conditions as it deems proper.
 The officers of the Association may assist all committees in the performance of their responsibilities;